 They will also be hosting a Hometown Christmas Festival from December 11 through 17 with themed nights and a multitude of activities for everyone.
 They celebrate with a live nativity scene, music, hayrides, trolley rides, and letters to Santa’s post office.

 Elkins has a population of 6,690 people.
 A magical town, people come from miles away to visit Elkins and ride the famous annual Polar Express train ride.
 Unfortunately, the ride is canceled for this year, but the 50+ traveler will enjoy the holiday decorations and a Christmas show.
-The town has a decorating contest, and everyone in the community tries to outdo the other with decorations for cash prizes.
+The town has a Christmas Light Display contest, and everyone in the community tries to outdo the other with decorations for cash prizes.
 There is also a Mountain Memories Christmas Dinner show at the Gandy Dancer Theatre.

 If you are in the area, it is certainly worth a visit.
 To get there, travel to Mill Creek, and turn onto Back Road/Woody Simmons Drive, adjacent to the fire department and follow the road about a half-mile until you see the lights display.

 Cass is a tiny Christmas town of 38 people and is considered one of the nation’s most well-preserved historic towns.
 Founded in 1901, the town is relatively unchanged.
 The snowy Allegheny highlands near Snowshoe Mountain are a backdrop to this magical holiday town.
 The Cass Scenic Railroad State Park is a highlight and runs excursion train rides.